TeroMeht/22_WatchlistStreamer/README.md

 ## Use case

-How to monitor multiple stocks in realtime and generate user alarms.
 There can be overwhelming amount of information when watching multiple stocks moving in US stock market.
-This can lead to decision fatigue and poor quality decisions.
+This can lead to decision fatigue and eventually poor decision making.
+Human brain has only limited capacity to handle multiple decisions.
+Therefore my conclusion has been the some of this monitoring could and should be automated.
+This is my attempt to do that.

-Therefore some of that monitoring should be automated.
-This is attempt to do that.
+How to monitor multiple stocks in realtime and generate user alarms?

 ## Project structure